webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 omitted.
 Eg. Level 1 is encoded as "10", level 1.2 is encoded as "12".
 Valid values
 for **level** may be found **[here](https://www.webmproject.org/vp9/levels/)**.

-For example, `codecs="vp09.02.10.10.09.16.09.01.01"` represents VP9 profile 2,
+For example, `codecs="vp09.02.10.10.01.09.16.09.01"` represents VP9 profile 2,
-level 1 YUV 4:2:0 10 bit content with ITU-R BT.2020 primaries, ST 2084 EOTF, and
+level 1, 10 bit YUV content with 4:2:0 chroma subsampling, ITU-R BT.2020
-ITU-R BT.2020 non-constant luminance color matrix, 4:2:0 colocated subsampling,
+primaries, ST 2084 EOTF, ITU-R BT.2020 non-constant luminance color matrix, and
-using full range.
+full range chroma/luma encoding.

 ### Mandatory Fields

-**sample entry 4CC**, **profile**, and **level** are all mandatory fields.
-If
+**sample entry 4CC**, **profile**, **level**, and **bitDepth** are all
-one or more of these fields are not specfied then the User Agent must return
+mandatory fields.
+If one or more of these fields are not specfied then the
-an error.
-If **level** has a value of 0 (Non-conformant), then the User Agent
+device must return an error.
+If **level** has a value of 0 (Non-conformant),
-must use the value 62 when deciding if the decoder can decode the data.
+then the User Agent must use the highest value (62) when deciding if the
+device can decode and render the bitstream.

 ### Optional Fields